oinone/oinone-docs/en/UserManual/Designers/UIDesigner/view-type.md

 **Sorting and Statistics**
 + Sorting within Groups: You can sort the selected fields, with the default being ascending order.
 Sorting within groups will override the sorting settings for this field in the original sorting function, and the two functions do not affect each other.
 + Statistics within Groups: Supports statistics on the data within groups (such as summation, average, total number of records, etc.), and the results are displayed in the group title row.
-  - Null values are not included in the statistics.
   - Multi - value data with the same content but only different orders is treated as one piece of data.

 **Expanding and Collapsing**